c3ai-lab/convrt.io/README.md

 `make run`

-After running through the setup CONVRT should be available at localhost:3000.
-Enter your LinkedIn Credentials and wait for convrt to transfer your conversations.
-This can take up to a few minutes, depending on how many conversations you have.
+After running through the setup CONVRT should be available at localhost:5000.
+Sign up with your LinkedIn credentials, sign in afterwards and get your conversations from LinkedIn by clicking the refresh button on the top right site.
+After a few minutes, your messages should appear in the interface.
+By clicking the refresh button again, the application will crawl any new message from LinkedIn as well as inserting the messages you sent via convrt.io back into LinkedIn.

-The application will be updating and inserting your messages back to LinkedIn every 5 minutes.